Accounting & Bookkeeping

 The hardest part of scaling a solo practice isn’t the technology.
 It’s saying no. Once you have capacity for 50 clients, you’ll be tempted to accept every prospect who calls.
 Don’t.
 The practitioners who scale profitably are ruthless about client fit.
 Define your ideal client profile: industry, revenue range, service needs, communication style.
 Reject prospects who fall outside it, no matter how much you need the revenue.
 A bad-fit client at $400/month who requires constant hand-holding consumes the same capacity as two good-fit clients at $300/month each.
 One gives you $4,800/year.
 The other gives you $7,200/year with less stress.
 Standardized packages only work when your client base fits the standard.

-Last October, I ran into Marcus at the same CPE event where we first met.
-He was three years into his solo practice, managing 47 clients, working four and a half days a week, and netting more than he’d ever made as a senior manager at the regional firm.
-He’d hired a part-time virtual bookkeeper — not because he needed to, but because he wanted to free up more time for advisory work, which he enjoyed and which commanded higher fees.
+Three years into a systematized solo practice, it is realistic to be managing 45-plus clients, working four and a half days a week, and netting more than a senior manager earns at a regional firm.
+Many practitioners at this stage hire a part-time virtual bookkeeper — not out of necessity, but to free up more time for advisory work, which they enjoy and which commands higher fees.

-He said: “I would tell him to stop being proud of doing everything manually.
-I thought manual meant personal.
-It doesn’t.
-Manual means slow, inconsistent, and exhausting.
-My clients get better service now than they ever did when I was doing everything by hand.
-They get faster responses.
-They get consistent communication.
-They get financial reports on a reliable schedule.
-None of that is less personal because a system helps deliver it.”
+Stop being proud of doing everything manually.
+Manual does not mean personal — it means slow, inconsistent, and exhausting.
+Clients get better service from a systematized practice than from one run entirely by hand: faster responses, consistent communication, financial reports on a reliable schedule.
+None of that is less personal because a system helps deliver it.

 The 33,850 solo accountants generating $2.4 billion in combined revenue represent an enormous range of outcomes.
 Some are netting $35K and questioning their career choice.
 Others are netting $250K and turning down clients.
 The difference isn’t market, geography, specialization, or years of experience.
 It’s whether the practitioner built a system or tried to be the system.

-Marcus built a system.
-He resisted for four months, committed to a three-client pilot, saw the math, and never looked back.
-The ceiling he thought was permanent — 18 clients, 55 hours, diminishing returns — wasn’t a ceiling at all.
+The practitioners who break through build a system.
+They resist for a while, commit to a three-client pilot, see the math, and never look back.
+The ceiling that felt permanent — 18 clients, 55 hours, diminishing returns — was never a ceiling at all.
 It was a symptom of a practice built around manual operations.
-Once the operations were automated, the ceiling evaporated.
+Once the operations are automated, the ceiling evaporates.

 Yours will too.